AlinaDev252/Code_Wars_JavaScript/README.md

 Given a mixed array of number and string representations of integers, add up the string integers and subtract this from the total of the non-string integers.

 Return as a number.

+-> Kata12 - Two to One

+Take 2 strings s1 and s2 including only letters from ato z.
+Return a new sorted string, the longest possible, containing distinct letters - each taken only once - coming from s1 or s2.

+Ex.:
+a = "xyaabbbccccdefww"
+b = "xxxxyyyyabklmopq"
+longest(a, b) -> "abcdefklmopqwxy"

+a = "abcdefghijklmnopqrstuvwxyz"
+longest(a, a) -> "abcdefghijklmnopqrstuvwxyz"